peterjunpark/gpu-cluster-networking/docs/how-to/multi-node-config.rst

 .. note::
    If you run the test with different values for --use_rocm=# on the server and the client, the output will show results from whichever GPU is local to the node you're looking at.
 The tool is unable to show server and client simultaneously.

-   ..
-COMMENT - Couldn't get this to work between nodes because of 'Unable to open file descriptor for socket connection' on port 18515.
-May be a firewall issue for canary nodes, ask brady.

 H2D and D2H RDMA Benchmark
 ~~~~~~~~~~~~~~~~~~~~~~~~~~